-• Impairment of investments in subsidiaries
+Impairment of investment in subsidiary

-The Company periodically evaluates the recoverability of investments in subsidiaries whenever indicators of impairment are present.
+The Company periodically evaluates the recoverability of investment in subsidiary whenever indicators of impairment are present.
 Indicators of impairment include such items as declines in revenues, earnings or cash flows or material adverse changes in the economic or political stability of a particular country, which may indicate that the carrying amount of an asset is not recoverable.
-If facts and circumstances indicate that investment in subsidiaries may be impaired, the estimated future discounted cash flows associated with these subsidiaries would be compared to their carrying amounts to determine if a write-down to recoverable amount is necessary.
+If facts and circumstances indicate that investment in subsidiary may be impaired, the recoverable amount based on estimated future discounted cash flows associated with this subsidiary would be compared to their carrying amounts to determine if a write-down to the recoverable amount is necessary.
+Management has assessed that there is no impairment to its investment in subsidiary as of 31 December 2020 and 2019.